on March 12, 2020 (last modified on January 28, 2022) • 34 minute read

 You should already have a fixed and slowly growing amount of inbound leads (if not, go and fix that now :), as well as referrals and existing client upsells.
 But that is usually not enough to reach aggressive sales targets.
 That’s why each salesperson is tasked with generating additional outbound leads on his own.
 This can be achieved by networking at events, outreaching on LinkedIn, cold calling/emailing, asking for referrals, etc. That way, every salesperson is responsible for filling their pipeline and our results get much more predictable.”

 Many experts rely on call volumes, but volume isn’t all there is to it.
 Getting face time with decision-makers is key.
-Erik Fisher of Erik Fisher Official, therefore “tracks the number and frequency of meetings with decision-makers.”
+Erik Fisher of Erik Fisher Official, therefore “tracks the number and frequency of meetings with decision-makers using a call tracking dashboard.”
 Employing this type of tracking in the overall sales and KPI process has allowed Fisher to remain “in the top 1% in sales production in my organization of over 1000 B2B outside salespeople.”
 Those numbers speak to the success of a good process and tracking.

 Meetings also reign supreme for Kim Orlesky of KO Advantage Group, who says, “Most companies measure revenue.
 But revenue is a lagging indicator.
 It shows you the results based on what you’ve already done.
 Meetings, on the other hand, are a leading indicator.
 They are within the control of the salesperson and will determine if you’re on track to meet your revenue targets, or not.
 Thankfully with 60 advance accuracy”